silicondosa/cLinkedList/README.md

 At some point, I will also build shared and static libraries for 64-bit PC Linux.

+## Usage
+Download the repo and place it in your project directory.
+Be sure to add the `include` and `bin` directories of the project to your compile and linker paths respectively.
+You do not need the `source` and `cLinkedList` directories which can be safely remove.

 ## Supported functions
 ### 1. Linked list creation functions
 - Create and ***initialize*** a linked list in dynamic memory.